Other services take a cut of your savings.

 you keep

 Full-service companies like Ownwell charge 25–35% of whatever you save — and they charge it every year.
 On a $2,208 reduction, that’s $552–$773 going to the service, not to you.
-Overassessed charges $24.99 once.
-At average savings, the Filing Guide pays for itself in about 4 days.
+Overassessed charges $45 once — about 2% of what the average homeowner saves in the first year.
 After that, every dollar is yours.

 Built for California, not stretched across 50 states

 California’s property tax system is different.
 Prop 13 caps your annual increases at 2%.
 Prop 8 lets you request a temporary reduction when market values drop below your assessed value.
-National tools like AppealDesk or Ownwell treat every state the same.
+National tools treat every state the same.
 Overassessed is built around how California counties actually assess property, what the assessor’s office expects to see, and the specific forms and deadlines for your county.

 You file it.
 It’s easier than you think.